Connectivity

 }

-When establishing the connection to the websocket, value of access_token must be provided in an Authorization header.
-Value of the header must be: Bearer GENERATED_TOKEN where GENERATED_TOKEN must be replaced with the value obtained from the JSON response.
+When establishing a connection to the WebSocket, the value of access\_token must be provided in an Authorization header.
+Value of the header must be: Bearer GENERATED\_TOKEN, where GENERATED\_TOKEN must be replaced with the value obtained from the JSON response.

 **Example using wscat:**